datoviz/datoviz/docs/api.md

     DvzVisual* visual,  // the visual
-    uint32_t first,  // the index of the first item to update uint32_t count,  // the number of items to update vec3* uvw0,  // the 3D texture coordinates of the upper-left corner vec3* uvw1,  // the 3D texture coordinates of the upper-right corner vec3* uvw2,  // the 3D texture coordinates of the lower-left corner
-    vec3* uvw3,  // the 3D texture coordinates of the lower-right corner
-    int flags,  // the data update flags
+    uint32_t first,  // the index of the first item to update uint32_t count,  // the number of items to update vec3* uvw0,  // the 3D texture coordinates of the top left corner vec3* uvw1,  // the 3D texture coordinates of the top right corner vec3* uvw2,  // the 3D texture coordinates of the bottom left corner vec3* uvw3,  // the 3D texture coordinates of the bottom right corner int flags,  // the data update flags
 )
 ```